Task Group 112

 Volodymyr Berkovskyy (Chair), Ukrainian Radiation Protection Institute and National Research Center for Radiation Medicine, Haematology and Oncology, Ukraine

-Luiz Bertelli (Member), Los Alamos National Laboratory, USA
+Luiz Bertelli (Member), retired from Los Alamos National Laboratory, USA

 Eric Blanchardon (Member), French Institute for Radiological Protection and Nuclear Safety (IRSN), France